Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 The weaver works from the front and lets the ends drop to the back in this trima technique.

-Traditional festivals or tshechus are highlights of this area; we plan to attend at least two local celebrations and any others that we come across.
+Traditional festivals or tshechus are highlights of this area; we plan to attend two local celebrations and any others that we come across.
 Leaving Lhuntse, we’ll head south to two small towns for their tshechus.
 These festive events are the best places to see exquisite kira and men’s handwoven gho robes because everyone is wearing his or her very best new clothing for the annual celebration.

 Where You Will Be Staying